sg893052/sonic-buildimage/L2/IGMP_Snooping/IGMP_Snooping_HLD.md

 ### 3.3.1 L2mcOrch changes
 L2mcOrch is responsible for the following activities:
    - Handles snooping enable/disable on VLAN being subscriber to APP_DB.
-   - For l2mc entry table changes, handles creation/deletion of l2mc entry being subscriber to APP_DB.
+   - For l2mc member table changes, handles creation/deletion of l2mc entry being subscriber to APP_DB.
-   - For already existing l2mc entry, updates l2mc entry with changed member list.
    - Translates these updates to SAI objects and pushes them to ASIC_DB.
    - Creates l2mc db entry with OID mapping to handle subsequent l2mc entry member addition or deletion.